 Treatment of underlying disorder

 Urgent treatment of the underlying disorder is indicated to decrease intracranial pressure.
-If intracranial pressure is not reduced, secondary optic nerve atrophy and vision loss eventually occur, along with other serious neurologic sequelae.
+If intracranial pressure is not reduced, secondary optic nerve atrophy and vision loss eventually occur.

 Papilledema indicates increased intracranial pressure.

 In addition to bilateral hyperemic and swollen optic disks (optic nerve heads), patients typically have engorged and tortuous retinal veins, and retinal hemorrhages around the disk but not into the retinal periphery.